viochris/telegram-calendar-ai-bot/README.md

 Native LangChain search tools (`CalendarSearchEvents`) are intentionally disabled/banned in the system prompt due to instability, replaced entirely by custom-built extraction functions for maximum reliability.
 ### 4. Occasional Contextual Amnesia (Over-Caution)
 While equipped with an SQL-backed conversational memory, generative models like Gemini 2.5 Flash can occasionally struggle with multi-turn context correlation.
 Even with explicit system instructions to check the chat history first, the AI might become overly cautious and ask to re-verify a detail (such as the event time or title) that you provided earlier.
 If this looping behavior occurs, you can explicitly command it to *"just create it with the provided details"*, or simply bypass the loop by providing all event parameters in a single comprehensive message (treating it temporarily like a zero-memory bot).
+### 5. High Token & API Quota Consumption
+Because the bot is stateful, every new message you send also re-transmits the entire conversational history back to the LLM.
+As the chat grows longer, this consumes a massive amount of tokens per request, which can rapidly exhaust your Google Gemini API daily free tier quota.
+### 6. Contextual Drift & Accuracy Degradation
+As the SQL memory buffer accumulates days or weeks of conversation, the AI can become "distracted" by older, irrelevant scheduling details.
+This overload of past context can lead to AI hallucinations, confusion, or executing calendar tools with incorrect parameters.

+---

+> 💡 **DEVELOPER'S VERDICT & RECOMMENDATION**
+>
+> **For Educational Purposes:** This repository serves as an excellent **learning resource** for developers looking to understand how to implement persistent, **SQL-backed conversational memory** in LangChain.
+It demonstrates how to maintain stateful context across sessions using a robust database architecture, as opposed to ephemeral in-memory buffers (like `ConversationBufferMemory`) or temporary local files.
+>
+> **For Daily Practical Use:** Despite the theoretical convenience of multi-turn memory, the most reliable and error-free way to interact with an AI scheduling agent is to provide all parameters upfront.
+Because of the memory limitations (high token usage and contextual drift) mentioned above, **it is highly recommended to use the [NovaCal AI (Stateless Telegram)](https://github.com/viochris/NovaCal-AI-Telegram.git) version for actual daily use.** The stateless edition is lightning-fast, highly token-efficient, and completely immune to memory-based hallucinations.

 ## 📦 Installation & Deployment